haroldsoh/RecurrentNN/README.md

-# RecurrentNN.jl
+# DRNN.jl

-RecurrentNN.jl is a Julia language package originally based on Andrej Karpathy's excellent [RecurrentJS](http://cs.stanford.edu/people/karpathy/recurrentjs) library in javascript.
+DRNN.jl is a fork of the [RecurrentNN.jl](https://github.com/Andy-P/RecurrentNN.jl) package by [Andre Pemmelaar](https://github.com/Andy-P), which is a Julia language package based on Andrej Karpathy's [RecurrentJS](http://cs.stanford.edu/people/karpathy/recurrentjs) library in javascript.
 It implements:

 - Deep **Recurrent Neural Networks** (RNN)